 Most mattresses are designed for people of average body weight.
 The average American woman is about 140 to 150 pounds and the average male is about 180 to 200 pounds.

-You may not think much about your body weight when it comes to its impact on sleep unless your BMI is on the higher rather than the lower end.
+You may not think much about your body weight when it comes to its impact on sleep unless your BMI is on the higher end.
 When you’re heavier than average, you may find your mattress sags more than it should or that it doesn’t last as long as expected.
 If you’re lighter than average, you’ll experience different challenges, but the end result is the same: sub-par sleep.

 In this article, we’ll talk about the impact of body weight on sleep and how your mattress makes a difference.
 We’ll also talk about choosing the best mattresses for a lightweight person and provide you with a list of our top picks.